Usage-based Auto-lock

 Requesting Access

-Users who are locked out from accessing a Resource can submit a request to regain access via the block page, providing a reason that can be reviewed by the Network’s admins.
+If the policy is set to require manual approval, users who are locked out from accessing a Resource can submit a request to regain access via the block page, providing a reason that can be reviewed by the Network’s admins.

 Admins can review open requests on the Admin Console on the user page or Resource page.